Follow this guide to find essential information for traveling to Taiwan.

 - Currency exchange kiosks

-Exchanging currency in Taiwan isn’t like other cities in Asia.
+Exchanging currency in Taiwan isn’t like in other cities in Asia.
 The government strictly regulates it.
 Therefore, you can only exchange money at banks or authorized establishments.

+Taiwan has one ATM per 826 residents [4].
 That means they have the highest ATM density in the world.
-So don’t worry; you can’t go far without an ATM nearby if you need to exchange currency.
+Don’t worry; you can’t go far without an ATM nearby to exchange currency.

 Formosa Fun fact: If you love crisp bills, withdraw money around the Lunar New Year.
 You will encounter a pleasant surprise.